Phil997/pydantic-sqlite/README.md

 ```

 ## Nested Example

-Create one object of the type address and two objects of the type person.
-Each person has an attribute of the type address.
-When adding the person to the database, the database needs the foreign_table 'Adresses' to create the foreign key.
-This means that when iterating over the table 'Persons', a complete object "Person" can be created again, which has an attribute of the type 'Address'.
+Instantiate an address object and two person objects, with each person having an attribute of the address type.
+Upon adding the person to the database, the database requires the foreign table 'Addresses' to establish the foreign key relationship.
+Consequently, when iterating over the 'Persons' table, it enables the reconstruction of complete 'Person' objects, each possessing an attribute of the 'Address' type.

 ```python
 from pydantic_sqlite import DataBase